|

 Elevated Florals

-Tall floral arrangements let lavender take visual height while sage greenery below keeps the look balanced and not top heavy visually.
+Tall arrangements let lavender take visual height while sage greenery below keeps everything balanced — just don’t make them so tall that guests can’t see each other.

 @topthattable